microsoft/WhatTheHack/028-AdvancedNetworking/Student/Challenge-7.md

 <br />

-## Pre-requisites
+## Introduction

-Before you start this challenge, ensure you have completed Challenge-6.
+In this challenge, you will learn how to expose a service to end customers privately.

 <br />